-Finland’s lakeside Rantalinna Hotel, 30 minutes from the Russian border, has direct ties to royal blood—it was a former Art Nouveau residence of a Russian tsar (Romanov Prince Oldenburg, to be precise).
+Finland’s lakeside Rantalinna Hotel, 30 minutes from the Russian border, has direct ties to royal blood: it was a former Art Nouveau residence of Romanov Prince Oldenburg, a Russian tsar.
 Every space from the restaurant to the guest rooms (think cushy armchairs, tiled fireplaces, and patterns everywhere) overlooks Lake Saimaa which, come summertime, is filled with boaters who dock at the hotel's pier to dine at the Finnish-Russian restaurant.

 Åkeshofs Slott, Sweden

 This sleep is easily Sweden’s most accessible castle hotel—all you have to do is hop on a subway for the 20-minute ride from Bromma—but it retains all the charm of a countryside getaway.
 A lakeside nature reserve is the pastoral setting for the canary-yellow country home, whose interiors read like your typical regal digs—glittering chandeliers, tiled chimneys, muraled walls, and cozy rooms with pale wooden floors and thick toile drapery.
 During the dark Swedish winters, warm up in the sauna or wine cellar, which hosts regular whiskey tastings.